textileio/powergate/ffs/Design.md

 A _Scheduler_ instance receives tasks from _Api_ instances to store a _Cid_ with a particular _CidConfig_ (e.g: only in hot layer, only in cold layer, in hot and cold layer only in 1 miner, etc).

 Each task is transformed into a _Job_ since it's execution should be async.
-This _Job_ state changes when the _Scheduler_ delegates work to the _Hot Layer_ and _Cold Layer_ configuration.
+This _Job_ state changes when the _Scheduler_ delegates work to the _Hot Storage_ and _Cold Storage_ configuration.
 The _Api_ cant _watch_ for changes in existing _Jobs_ to keep track of what's happening with a particular ongoing Cid configuration that was pushed.

 ## Components
 The following sections give a more detailed description of each component and interface in the diagram.